-Overview: Sharon joined the Committee in 2018.
+Overview: Sharon joined the committee in 2018.
 She is a single mum to Jack in Year one and Mellieha aged 19.
-Sharon works in Customer Services for Nationwide and is responsible for our Corporate fundraising
+Sharon works in Customer Services for Nationwide and is responsible for our Corporate fundraising.

-Why the PTA: Sharon wanted to be more involved in her son's school life as she didn’t have time to do so when her daughter was younger.
+Why the FoWPP: Sharon wanted to be more involved in her son's school life as she didn’t have time to do so when her daughter was younger.
 She really enjoys being part of the committee and the positive changes it makes to our children's school lives.
 She has also made some great friends.

 About: In Sharon’s spare time she loves nothing more than a glass of wine (or two!) and a good book.
 She also watches a lot of football as Jack is obsessed but also loves meeting friends old and new.
 Sharon is extremely thoughtful and can’t bare rudeness or unkindness.